Admissions

 What to bring

-Many of our clients come to us in a time of crisis.
-The last thing you want to be worrying about is if you have packed the right things to bring with you.
+Many of our clients come to us in a time of crisis, and we understand that the last thing you want is to be worrying about if you have packed the right things.
 Below is a suggested list of items you may want to pack, as well as a list of things that will not be permitted.

 • Gym wear and trainers – For example comfortable jogging bottoms, leggings, t-shirts, and vests